practicalli-johnny/eca-nvim-fork/README.md

 `eca-nvim` is a Neovim plugin designed to integrate with ECA (Editor Code Assistant), a free and open-source tool that connects LLMs (Language Learning Models) with editors.
 ECA aims to provide the best possible user experience for AI pair programming by utilizing a well-defined protocol, heavily influenced by the successful implementation of the LSP protocol.

 ## Installation

+**Note:** The plugin supports configuration options.
+See [Configuration Documentation](docs/configuration.md) for detailed information about all available parameters.

 ### Using Lazy.nvim